mesielepush/NewPhaserTest/README.md

 ## Installation
   To install just clone the repository.
 Open the directory and run  ```yarn install``` into the console.
 Then just type: ```yarn watch ```.
 And open the ```index.html``` on Chrome.

+## Acknowledgements:
+All the images and sprites were taken from different sites, and althought some times they are modified most of the time they are not.
+Also, except for the boos battle music the opening and closing song are compositions of mine and you can use them under the MIT license.

 ## Try it live:
 [Link to live deployment](https://5f179f28444ec1f7f61ea158--objective-nobel-a8f862.netlify.app/)
 ## Issues